 This course requires 4 additional subjects

 Mature students - Information:

 As this is a part-time degree, the mature age is 21 years or older by 1st January in the year of entry to the University.
-Admission is based on your application, entrance test and/or interview.
-All mature applicants must have:
+Admission is based on your application and interview.
+All mature applicants must: